phug-php/website/doc/en/overview.md

   h1 Phug
 ```

-Instead of writing verbose tags syntax, Phug is based on the indentation.
+Instead of writing verbose tags syntax, Phug is based on the indentation
+(like Python, CoffeeScript or Stylus).
 Here `<h1>` is inside `<body>` because `h1` has one more indent level.
 Try
 to remove the spaces, you will see `<h1>` becoming a sibling of `<body>`
 instead of a child.
 You can indent with any tabs or spaces you want, Phug